 After admission, JDS Fellows will belong to the Master's Program in Environmental Sciences, and they will set out the process of acquiring master's degree in environmental sciences in two years.
 In order to receive the degree, they need to acquire 30 credits or more from the courses that are recognized by the Master's Program.
-They also complete master's thesis and pass oral examination.
+They also complete master's thesis and pass oral examination as partial fulfillment of the degree requirement.

-One unique aspect of our Master's Program is that compulsory seminar and fieldwork courses are designed to expand Fellows' knowledge and skill in wide-ranging topics, including sustainability studies, remote sensing, waste management, environmental engineering, environmental economics, meteorology, forestry, ecology, agricultural policies, biology, soil sciences, and environmental leadership and ethics.
-Here students have rare opportunities to understand that rural/urban developments and environmental issues are interconnected.
-This education process is uniquely heightened by a set of field activities, in which students learn how to examine some specific case in the field within this interconnected context.
+One unique aspect of our Master's Program is that compulsory seminar and fieldwork courses are designed to expand Fellows' knowledge and skill in wide-ranging topics, including urban planning, sustainability studies, meteorology, ecology, environmental engineering, waste management, environmental economics, environmental leadership, soil sciences, and remote sensing.
+Here students have rare opportunities to understand that rural/urban development and environmental issues are interconnected.
+This education process is uniquely heightened by a set of field activities, in which students learn how to examine some specific case in the field within this interconnected context